giselejfox/personal-site/giselejfox/content/post/blog-ideas.md

 ### A reflection on the role of museums and their ability to change and adapt to modern day visitors in the modern day

+### The incredible OBA and designing the library to value the books

 _____________________________________________________________________